ccyip/docker-taype/README.md

 code corresponds to the original one.
 However, do not run the experiments with these options on, as it would be much slower.
 You can learn about other options by running `cabal run taype -- --help`.
-Specifically, we can generate the "prelude" which contains all definitions related to builtin types, including their leaky structures:
+Specifically, we can generate the "prelude" file (`prelude.oil`) which contains all definitions related to builtin types, including their leaky structures:

 ``` sh
 cabal run taype -- --generate-prelude examples/common/prelude